softwaresaved/2020-04-30-ramp-swc/novice/python/06-functions.md

 ### Modularising conversion code into a function

 Whilst this is a simple calculation, there are many things we may want to do that are more complex.
 What is essentially a single task may require a number of lines of code to accomplish it, and with many of these our code could become quite messy.
+And if we'd like to reuse that code elsewhere, we'd have to copy it.

+Duplicating portions of code can lead to a host of problems with modifying our code in the future, aside from making the code more lengthy and unreadable.
+We'd have to update all our copies if we wanted to update how we accomplished that task, which can introduce errors.
+And if errors already exist in our original code, we would have to correct all copies, which would become a code maintenance nightmare.

-We'd also like a way to package our code so that it is easier to reuse, and Python provides for this by letting us define things called 'functions' - a shorthand way of re-executing longer pieces of code.
+We'd ideally like a way to package our code succinctly, so we only need to change it in one place, and so that it is easier to reuse.
+Python provides for this by letting us define things called 'functions' - a shorthand way of re-executing pieces of code.

+So going back to our climate code, we can modularise our temperature conversion code into a function:

 ~~~ {.python}
 climate_data = open('../data/sc_climate_data_10.csv', 'r')